cosmicjs/nextjs-non-profit-website/article.md

   }
 }
 ```

 ## Finished code

-You can find all of the code for this project in this repo and you can check out some of front-end stuff in this Code Sandbox.
+You can find all of the code for this project in [this repo](https://github.com/flippedcoder/non-profit-cms).

 ## Conclusion

 Now you have a fully-integrated donation website that you can customize for any type of fundraiser-donor non-profit.
-Feel free to clone this and change the styles to match your own business needs.
+Feel free to clone this and change the styles to match your own organization's needs.